 Description: The Animal Shelter provides care and shelter for stray cats and dogs.
 They are dedicated to finding good homes for the animals that they provide temporary shelter for.
-They accept donations of pet care supplies, towels, blankets, pet foods, treats, toys, and chews, as well as are always looking for volunteers to give extra love and attention to the animals in the shelter.
+They accept donations of pet care supplies, towels, blankets, cat litter, treats, toys, and chews, as well as are always looking for volunteers to give extra love and attention to the animals in the shelter.

 Volunteer Activities/Events: Assistance with cleaning, walking dogs, and petting/playing with the animals.